teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 > > <solution-title>  </solution-title>
 > >
 > > 1.
-When you click on the two name of the two new datasets that you just worked on, you see, that one is now 539, the other 1139 lines long.
-The amount of lines now matches the word number we detected with the tool `ine/Word/Character count`.
+When you click on the two names of the two new datasets that you just worked on, you see that one is now 539, the other 1139 lines long.
+The number of lines now matches the word number we detected with the tool `Line/Word/Character count`.
 > >
 > {: .solution}
 >
 {: .question}

-Now both poems show one word per line, the perfect setup to compare them side by side.
-Use use a tool called `diff` to visualise this.
+Now, both poems show one word per line, the perfect setup to compare them side by side.
+Use a tool called `diff` to visualise this.

 ## Sub-step with **diff**